step-security/ansible-galaxy-action/README.md

  Action Ansible Galaxy Roles Release
 ===============================

 This Action will import ansible roles on [galaxy-ng](https://galaxy.ansible.com).
-Caution, this action is only for roles, for collections maybe you want to consider using the [ansible-publish](https://github.com/marketplace/actions/ansible-publish) action.
+Caution, this action is only for roles.

 ## Example usage
 Example of ``.github/workflows/galaxy.yml``